Satire on False Perspective

-Satire on False Perspective is the title of an engraving produced by William Hogarth in 1754 for his friend Joshua Kirby's pamphlet on linear perspective.
+Satire on False Perspective is the title of an engraving produced by the English artist William Hogarth in 1754 for his friend Joshua Kirby's pamphlet on linear perspective.

 The intent of the work is clearly given by its caption:

 Summary

 The work shows a scene that provides many deliberate examples of confused and misplaced perspective effects.
 Although the individual components of the scene seem self-consistent, the scene itself can be classed as an example of an impossible object.